 To make sure you stay within the 120 character limit, use this character count tool.

-Here’s one of many LinkedIn profile examples from our sales team to illustrate this point:
+Here’s an example from our sales team to illustrate this point:

 (Note: Alex’s background photo is a great illustration of what he accomplishes in his role — helping sales teams sell smarter and faster right from their inboxes.)

 7. Add a LinkedIn profile summary (2 minutes)

 This is your opportunity to tell the LinkedIn world what you stand for, to nutshell your experience, and to ask for action.
 As you type your own summary, keep in mind you have a 2000 character limit.

 If you’re targeting recruiters or laying out a general introduction, try a 3 x 3 summary: